Population: 18,000 (98% Human – Norl, 1% Various)

 Rogarsheim (Town, 1,300): The largest settlement of Norland is considered the capital of the island even though it is rarely governed by one kingdom.
 Rogarsheim is often the only settlement any foreigners (those not native to Norland) will visit and are even aware of.

 Rogarsheim, like most norl settlements, has gone through many name changes during its existence.
-Today it is named by Konungr Grunnarch Rogarrson in honour of his father; Konungr Rogar Folgsson.
+Today it is named by Kunngr Grunnarch Rogarrson in honour of his father; Kunngr Rogar Folgsson.

 Rogarsheim is built around the long vanished ruins of an old ffolk settlement, the only remains of this former trade hub of Gorettir are a few scattered broken walls, and the ancient gorwyr that the Jarls of Rogarsheim use as their longhouse, now expanded with sturdy wooden extension and a log palisade, to form the most imposing longhouse in all of Norland (although it pales in comparison to the fortifications of their illuskan kin on other islands).